LLM generation novelty through the lens of semantic similarity: Conclusion

 \section{Conclusion}

-We present a test that measures the novelty of LLM outputs via attributability in embedding space and scales to pretraining corpora, is considerably robust to text style, enable compositional reuse and is a lightweight-but-accurate measure of similarity.
-Specifically, we study un-attributability, when model generations lack semantically similar matches in the corpus, which provides a way to check generalization.
+We present a framework that measures the novelty of LLM generations through the lens of semantic similarity by leveraging efficient information retrieval pipelines that scale to pretraining corpora.
+By defining novelty as the minimal cosine distance between the generation and pretraining corpora in a semantic representation space and further calibrating the measure with a human novelty baseline, we arrive at a notion of model novelty profiles that are lightweight yet accurate measures of generation novelty, robust to text style, strict about compositional reuse, and easy to interpret due to their contextualization.

-Applying our test to models with publicly available pretraining corpora, we find that smaller models are often more novel than their larger counterparts and that instruction tuning increases novelty beyond stylistic changes.
+Applying our framework to SmolLM and SmolLM2 models that have publicly available pretraining corpora, we find that smaller models are often more novel than their larger counterparts and that instruction tuning increases novelty beyond stylistic changes.
 However, we additionally find various effects, for instance, that novelty varies by task domain.
-We encourage the community to explore \textit{un-attributability} as a scalable way to study the converse question of what models learn from large datasets and when they generalize.
-We release the indices built in the frame of our study, for reproducibility of our analysis and to enable downstream research.
+We encourage the community to explore the notion of \textit{semantic novelty} in LLM generations to study the converse question of what models learn from large datasets and when they generalize.
+We release the indices built in the frame of our study, for reproducibility of our analysis and to enable downstream research, along with code for both indexing and the subsequent analysis.

-\paragraph{Broader impact.} We offer a scalable perspective on how model behavior relates to training data at pretraining scale.
-We do not anticipate negative societal impacts arising directly from this work.
-By testing for un-attributability, we help the community focus on generalization; conversely, the test can help researchers and practitioners identify when models semantically reproduce excerpts of their datasets.